 - Impaired spatial memory

 Sleep inertia itself is not a sleep disorder, but people with certain sleep disorders are more likely to experience more severe or longer lasting sleep inertia.
-If you notice that you are feeling groggy or fatigued throughout the day, consider talking to your doctor about taking part in a sleep study, called a polysomnography.
+If you notice that you are feeling groggy or fatigued throughout the day, consider talking to your doctor about taking part in a sleep study, called polysomnography.
 A sleep study can help your doctor determine if any underlying disorders are impacting your sleep and causing more severe sleep inertia.

 Although the exact cause of sleep inertia is unknown, there are ways you can adjust your lifestyle to facilitate better sleep and increase wakefulness.

-- Napping: Sleeping for a short period of time during a break at work may help you reduce sleep inertia.
+- Napping: Sleeping for a short period of time during a break at work may help reduce sleep inertia.
 Naps are a common way people fit extra sleep into their day.
-Make sure that your naps are no longer than 30 minutes, as this may increase your risk of experiencing sleep inertia and difficulty falling asleep at night.
+Make sure your naps are no longer than 30 minutes, as this may increase your risk of experiencing sleep inertia and difficulty falling asleep at night.

 Additional Sleep Tips